Robofied/startml/README.md

 ## How to use?
 git clone startml
-give the name to your repo: 'myproject' give description for your repo: <<description>>
+give the name to your repo: myproject give description for your repo: description

 and Boom! it's there.

 Example: how to make  a complete machine learning pipeline for sentiment analysis

-write some code and you get the model object as <<model>>
+write some code and you get the model object as model

 #### Here is the magic
+'''
 model.TuneHyperParameter()
 model.CreateApi(model_input)
 model.CreateApp(model_input)
 model.CreateMonitoring()
 model.CreateContainer()
+'''
 all in one:
 model.Deploy()